Technology Commercialization Process for Faculty

 It is important that the invention not be "publicly disclosed" before filing for a patent or patenting rights will be lost.
 Inventors should work with the TCO to guard against premature presentations and publications which could preempt potential for patenting.
 Also, always use Confidentiality Agreements for detailed discussion with third parties until a patent application is filed.
 Confidentiality Agreements are available through GVSU TCO.
 Depending on the invention and the results of the Opportunity Assessment, you may be asked to present at the GVSU Innovation Committee.
 If the GVSU Innovation Committee makes the decision to proceed with filing for a patent, the inventor and TCO will meet with patent counsel to draft the patent application.
 This can take up to 4 weeks, and is an iterative process between you, patent counsel, and the TCO.

 Step Four: Marketing

-TCO contacts potential licensess identified in the Assessment stage to determine the level of interest.
-If no interest or potential is confirmed within one year, most technologies will be returned to the inventor for futher development.
+Once a patent application is filed, the TCO will contact potential licensees identified during the Opportunity Assessment to determine the level of interest in engaging in the technology.
+If no interest or potential is confirmed within one year, GVSU will stop funding patent prosecution, and the technologies will be returned to the inventor.